Portland Community College LEAD Academy

 Curriculum design responds to diverse learning styles and includes:

 - Pre-work, including relevant reading of books, websites and professional periodicals

 - Kinesthetic “hands-on” activities designed to reinforce theories and concepts

 - Real-life scenarios/case studies/Role plays for problem-solving and skill application

 - Personality and work style assessments, including instruments such as MBTI, Firo-B, TKI, and EQ.

 - Application/reinforcement of content supported by assigned fieldwork between sessions.

-- Course concludes with Capstone project demonstrating participant’s integration of learning back on the job.
+- Course concludes with a Capstone project demonstrating the participant’s integration of learning back on the job.

-Since its inception, the L.E.A.D Academy has successfully graduated eight cohorts and the capstone projects produced by graduated cohorts have added considerable value to the PCC system.
+Since its inception, the L.E.A.D Academy has successfully graduated over a dozen cohorts and the capstone projects produced by graduated cohorts have added considerable value to the PCC system.
 The following testimonial demonstrates the importance and success of the LEAD Academy:

 “I find it extremely valuable to have a network of colleagues that I can go to for feedback and coaching.
 It is also very helpful to have a leadership framework that I know is supported by the administration at the College.
 It feels like we are building a common philosophy for how we manage and lead.”